aws-samples/config-resource-compliance-dashboard/README.md

   * This parameter is used only if you install the dashboard on the Log Archive account (i.e. the Log Archive bucket and the Dashboard bucket are the same Amazon S3 bucket) and you encrypt the bucket with a KMS key.
   * In this case, the installation process will create an IAM policy that grants QuickSight permissions to use the key for decrypt operations.
   * You may prefer managing key permissions on the key policy, rather than IAM.
 In his case, and in case you want to install the dashboard on a dedicated Dashboard account, leave the parameter empty.
 This guide will give you instructions to grant key permissions manually.
-* `Configure S3 event notification to trigger the Lambda partitioner function on every new AWS Config file`
+* `Configure S3 event notification to trigger the Lambda Partitioner function on every new AWS Config file`
   * This depends on how you are going to install the dashboard.
 More details below.
 * `Configure cross-account replication of AWS Config files from Log Archive to Dashboard account`
   * This depends on how you are going to install the dashboard.
 More details below.